Share Your Values

 Most companies have a page on their website listing out their mission, vision, and values.
 Take a look at yours.
 Does it inspire you?
 Can your customers tell how it affects real world decisions within the company?
 If you tell your customers a story with examples of your values in action it will move them.
-If those values align with their values, they’ll want to make the choice to consume your product.
+If those values align with their values, they’ll want to make the choice to buy your product or service.

-A great example of this is Panera Bread’s “Live Consciously.
-Eat Deliciously.” campaign.
-They tell stories that range from the craftsmanship they put into their food, to what antibiotic-free meat means to your community, to employees giving back and helping out.
-These stories tell their customers that Panera cares about quality food, the environment, and the health and safety of their customers.
-And customers connect to Panera’s values because they connect with the stories.
+A great example of this is the Tillamook Stewardship Report.
+They report on the progress they’ve made on their six Stewardship Commitments ranging from supporting farmers to reducing their carbon footprint to making their employees’ lives better.
+These stories inform their customers that Tillamook cares about quality food, the environment, and the wellbeing of their employees.
+And customers connect to Tillamook’s values because they connect with the stories.

 Take a stand

 Values mean that sometimes you must give something up for the greater good.
 Many retailers have gotten pushback recently on stands they took on one side of a political issue or another.
 The point of having a set of corporate values is that you need to align your actions with those values, and you need to keep taking a stand and support what you feel is right, even if it gets you in hot water.
 If you don’t, you will lose trust with your core and loyal customers who share your values.
 You’ll lose trust with valued employees as well.